warmbeach/Decentraland-hitTesting/README.md

 Grab the plus (+) with your mouse/trackpad and pull it up until your flat meshes turn into cubes
 <img src="./ReadMe/blender_16.png">

 Now lets give each cube a unique color.
-Click on `Grid.001` in the Scene Collection and expand it and select `Grid.001` in the menu and then click the `material properties` and then `New`
+Click on `Grid.001` in the Scene Collection and expand it and select `Grid.001` in the menu and then click the `Material Properties` and then `New`
 <img src="./ReadMe/blender_17.1.png">

 Click on the base color, and then choose a color from the color wheel by clicking inside the color wheel.
 Choose a shade of red for `Grid.001`